Multiple Positions in

-For the Postdoctoral Research Associate position, a Ph.D. degree in remote sensing, forestry, ecology, data science, or related fields is required.
+For the Postdoctoral Research Associate position, a Ph.D. degree in computer science, AI, data science, remote sensing, forestry, ecology, or related fields is required.

 For the Graduate Research Assistantship, a B.S. in forestry, ecology, modeling, computer science, statistics, or related fields is required.

 Preference is given to those who have strong quantitative skills and/or research experience with AI.